telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 ## Templates

-Template configuration can be set via data attributes as well.
-The attribute value will be resolved as the `id` attribute of a `script` element with the template contents.
+Template configuration can be set through data attributes as well.
+The attribute value is resolved as the `id` attribute of a `script` element with the template contents.

-The example below demonstrates how to set the template of a Kendo UI widget.
+The following example demonstrates how to set the template of a Kendo UI widget.

 ###### Example